skramm/homog2d/docs/homog2d_manual.md

 auto ch3 = pl.convexHull(); // member function
 ```

-### 6.2 - Bounding Box of a set of points
+### 6.2 - Bounding Box of a set of objects

-You can compute the Bounding Box of a set of points.
+You can compute the Bounding Box of a set of objects that lie in a  container, whatever that container type
+(`std::vector`, `std::list` or `std::array`).
-This function will return a `Frect_` object:
+This function will return a `Frect` object:

 ```C++
 std::vector<Point2d> vec;